Looking Ahead in Wayne

 City Council Meetings

 Regular City Council meetings are at 5:30 p.m. on the first and third Tuesdays of each month in city hall at 306 Pearl Streets.
-It is always a good time of which most citizens miss out!
+We would love to have you take part in your local government.

 Questions, comments, concerns?
 Contact Wes Blecke, City Administrator at 375-1733 or by email.